-If the Committee's finding turns on the credibility of a witness, the determination should explain the reason why the witness was or was not believed (in whole or in part).
+If the Committee's finding turns on the credibility of a witness, the determination should explain the reason why the witness was or was not believed.

 The PSA's view is that the reliability and credibility of a witness should be judged on their clarity and consistency, and not on assumptions as to the motivation behind bringing the complaint.
 This is particularly important in cases alleging the transgression of sexual boundaries.